kora-projects/kora-docs/mkdocs/blog/en/kora-observability.md

 This matters because databases frequently dominate backend performance.
 If the repository layer is dark, one of the most important request boundaries is invisible.

-## Database Telemetry Should Describe the Operation, Not Only the Driver
+## Database Telemetry Should Describe the Operation, Not Only the Driver { #database-telemetry }

 Database telemetry can observe several meaningful phases: